dcreager/expression-problem-rust/README.md

   have done a better job of defining our evaluation rules from [ch03\_evaluation][] — so that we could reuse them as-is with our new pair-equipped language?

+- [ch07c\_pair\_evaluation](src/ch07c_pair_evaluation.rs): And now we can add evaluation rules for pairs too!
+And we can reuse the existing evaluation rules for integers, even though we now have a more complicated value type.